TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 _The essence of the independent mind lies not in what it thinks, but in how it thinks._

-*Christopher Hitchens, Letters to a Young Contrarian*
+--Christopher Hitchens, Letters to a Young Contrarian

 Everyone thinks, but not everyone thinks correctly.